 The table of these rates is included later in the report.
 These rates apply only to those individuals eligible to retire.
 Retirement rates for members who have completed DROP participation and are currently active are 0.33.

-RETIREMENT LIMITATIONS:

-Projected retirement benefits are not subjected to
+RETIREMENT LIMITATIONS: Projected retirement benefits are not subjected to husbands are assumed to be three years older than wives.

 IRS Section 415 limits.